The Codex of Kairos

 Traditional learning too often discourages cooperation and sharing of information – “keep your eyes on your own paper,” “stop talking to each other.”
 Many computers, connected together and working in parallel, solve problems in moments that would have taken weeks, months, or years by traditional methods.

 Too often, students are expected to carry out tasks without being told why, or knowing or caring why.
 They are provided answers to questions they didn’t ask.
 And, when they do have real questions, too often they are told to pay attention and stick to the task at hand, or wait for the answer to their questions in a different class at a different time.
 Learning is more effective when it is personally meaningful to the learner, so they learn what they need to know when they need to know it.
+Standardized curriculum, set standards, and artificial scope and sequences are detrimental to high-end learning.

 Too much of schooling consists of “school work” – classroom assignments that don’t relate to real-world problems or the needs and interests of the students.
 Understanding the meaning and purpose behind work is more effective than just the admonition that “you’re going to need to know this someday.”
+As automation, robotics and artificial intelligence continue replacing many tasks done by people there will be a greater need to help people find meaning and purpose in their lives.

 There are many techniques to turn dry information into meaningful experiences.
 We learn better through stories than through disconnected data and information.
 We learn better by interacting with stimulating environments and by engaging our senses.
+The ability to add stories, interactions, and personal engagement will become increasingly important in education.

 One of the major mistakes in developing the original education system was separating the development of our cognitive abilities from the development of our feelings and emotions.
 Sir Ken Robinson said that we treat our bodies as if they are just vehicles to get our heads to the next meeting.
 We have to bring back our insatiable curiosity, the visceral joy of figuring things out, the excitement of peak performance, and the satisfaction of a job well done.
+The sense of flow, exhilaration, and satisfaction of accomplishing difficult tasks and meeting personal goals need to be a prime motivation for learning.
+Competition is not the only or best way to motivate achievement.

 At the conclusion of the Pathfinder Series you will have developed a solution to a problem that is meaningful to you at a deep level and fills a need in the world in a way that is beyond your imagination.